 The above data shows where securities are listed.
-But there are actually a few more stock exchanges that trade securities but do not actually have any securities listed on them.
-These include various exchanges that used to be independent exchanges but have since been acquired by the NYSE, NASDAQ or Cboe.
+But once listed, a security can be traded on any U.S. exchange.
+And there are actually a few U.S. stock exchanges that trade securities but do not have any securities listed on them.
+These include startup exchanges like IEX and the Members Exchange plus various exchanges that used to be independent exchanges but have since been acquired by the NYSE, NASDAQ or Cboe.
 So let's look at trading volume by stock exchange.
 Here's the trading volume for today, if the market is open, or for end of day yesterday, if the market is closed:

 The largest ATS are run by the big banks like UBS, Credit Suisse, Goldman Sachs, Deutsche Bank and JP Morgan.
 The big banks use the ATS to trade on behalf of their own clients and to trade on their own accounts.
 But there are other ATS run by independent companies like Level ATS or Instinet.
 FINRA has another part of their website where they disclose weekly volume by ATS.